-I am the director and main grower of Cae Tan community supported agriculture.
-We grow food for 120 local households, work with volunteers, youth groups, deliver accredited training, work with schools and colleges.
-All raising awareness on the benefits of small scale local sustainable farming.
+I am the director and main grower of Cae Tan community supported agriculture on Gower.
+We grow food for 125 local households, host trainees & volunteers, work with schools colleges & universities- all raising awareness on the benefits of small scale local sustainable farming.
 We also work in partnership with a number of national organisations to promote sustainable food production.

 Tell us about an experience of your work with Renew…